 This site provides a list of dates all holy days and religious festivals for the coming year across all the main faiths.
 There are also links from this site to information on the customs and beliefs of the different religions and faiths.

-Black and Ethnic Minority Infrastructure Scotland was established in 1997 to address the gap that exists in support for the black and ethnic minority voluntary sector in Scotland.
-The role of BEMIS is:
+BEMIS Scotland was established in 2002 to address the gap that exists in support for the ethnic and cultural minority voluntary sector in Scotland.
+BEMIS’ objectives are:

 Equality and Human Rights Commission